zhgzhg/Drizzle/README.md

 Drizzle provides an optional, thin dependency management functionality layer on top of Arduino IDE's existing features, self-contained within the sketch file's comments.

-By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries, platform, set the board and specific settings, all described into the comments of your sketch file.
+By clicking on "Tools / Bulk Resolve Marked Dependencies" it will download the libraries, platform, set the board, and its specific settings, all described into the comments of your sketch file.

 ![Build Fat Jar](https://github.com/zhgzhg/Drizzle/workflows/Build%20Fat%20Jar/badge.svg)